Get medical advice as soon as possible if you think you've broken a finger or thumb. It may need treatment to heal properly.

 - you're worried the break is not healing properly

-- the pain and swelling has not started to ease after a few days
+- the pain and swelling have not started to ease after a few days

 - it hurts to use the finger or thumb once the cast or strapping is off